Explore our Exhibits!

 Children are fascinated by the natural world and it’s a good thing, too, since in Maine we have so much of it!
 The Nature Room will enable kids to knowledgeably explore the outdoors by applying what they learn here to the actual environment beyond the Play Museum walls.
-It will contain rotating, interactive exhibits (identification of animal tracks, for example) with displays of natural items such as plants and pelts.
+The first iteration of this exhibit area will focus on maps of all kinds, and developing map skills.
+The centerpiece is an interactive geologic sand table, built by Mt Blue High School students.
+Future exhibits may include other interactive exhibits —identification of animal tracks, for example, and displays of natural items such as plants and pelts.

 Who hasn’t built a blanket fort (or two or twenty) in their time?
 Envision a room with wall anchors, cloth, and clips dedicated to just this type of construction!
-Or, if kids want to work on a smaller scale, block play will enable budding young architects to hone their skills!
+A central feature of this area is the Rainbow Factory – an interactive art piece using pool noodles in ways you never imagined before!

 Honor the past, present, and future in our Train Room.
 The Narrow Gauge Railroad was an important part of our history in this area; kids are still fascinated by train tracks and railroad crossings; and the monorail and Bullet Train are dream modes of transportation.
 Here, kids can become the other kind of engineer and build their own tracks for others to follow.